akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 akka.coordinated-shutdown.run-by-actor-system-terminate = off
 ```

-### IOSources
+### IOSources & FileIO

-`StreamConverters.fromInputStream` now always fails the materialized value in case of failure.
+`FileIO.toPath` and `StreamConverters.fromInputStream` now always fails the materialized value in case of failure.
 It is no longer required
 to both check the materialized value and the `Try[Done]` inside the @apidoc[IOResult].
 In case of an IO failure
 the exception will be @apidoc[IOOperationIncompleteException] instead of @apidoc[AbruptIOTerminationException].